Councilmember Steve Churchill

 He and his wife Valerie raised their four children in Seneca Falls and he is the founder of Stoneboat Computing and on the Board of Directors of the Seneca County Cornell Cooperative Extension.
 Previously, Steve has represented Seneca Falls at the Seneca County Board of Supervisors for four terms.

-Steve currently serves as the Town Board liaison to the Seneca Falls Heritage & Tourism Center and the Waste Management Advisory Committee.
+Steve currently serves as the Town Board liaison to the Seneca Falls Heritage & Tourism Center, Highway and the Waste Management Advisory Committee.

 Contact Councilmember Churchill: firstname.lastname@example.org